 The aim of the Switch9er FS was to design and manufacture in house the most well engineered playful natured, confidence inspiring, aggressive 29er full-suspension frame.
-We have a bit of form for this: Also taking inspiration from our Sherpa 29er that was quoted as a 29” that has the agility of a 26” wheeled trail slayer.
+We have a bit of form for this: Also taking inspiration from our Sherpa 29er that has the agility of a 26” wheeled trail slayer.
 It is the evolution of our Switch range.
-Holding the same aggressive intent as our award-winning Switchback and our fresh to the market Switch9er Ti.
+Holding the same aggressive intent as our award-winning Switchback and our popular Switch9er Ti.

 When designing our Hardtails one of our most important considerations is how the frame supports lateral stiffness.
 Bracing the torsional stress generated via the riders pedal strokes and weight when cornering, offers a much more instantaneous acceleration, as none of the riders energy is wasted in lateral movement.
 This consideration then naturally fell into play when designing the new full suspension frame as there are, with suspension design, even more reasons to design out lateral Flex.

 One of the major issues can be lateral load on the shock unit creating stiction, resulting in improper shock function.
 Lateral load also causes added stress and wear on bearings in bushings and gives inconsistent bike handling too, which well, sucks big time!

 In order to keep the design aesthetic and performance in line with the other models in our range, we decided to go with the steel front triangle off our Stiffest Hardtail, the Switchback.
 The Triple-butted Reynolds 631 DZB seamless, air-hardened down tube, and top tube and custom butted Reynolds 631 seamless, air-hardened seat tube works beautifully to dampen trail buzz, while offering good lateral stiffness.